Direct Stafford Loan

 Direct Unsubsidized Loans are for undergraduate and graduate students regardless of financial need.
 Students are responsible for paying the interest that accumulates on the loan from the time it is first paid out.
 If you choose to defer your interest payments, the interest will capitalize on the principal balance of the loan and increase the total amount you have to repay.

-In addition to interest, Direct Stafford Loans are subject to an origination fee of 1.066%.
+In addition to interest, Direct Stafford Loans are subject to an origination fee.
 This fee is deducted from each loan by the U.S. Department of Education before the funds are applied to a student's account.

 Students receiving Direct Loans must complete an Entrance Counseling session, a tool to educate you on the terms and conditions of your loans, and sign a Master Promissory Note (MPN) acknowledging that you agree to these terms.
 These items can be completed at www.studentloans.gov.